This Is What a Battle Over Gender and Race Looks Like in a Conservative Christian Community

 * * *

 The PCA met in Greensboro, North Carolina, in June for its annual general assembly.
 The main item on the docket was a 63-page report about “women serving in the ministry of the church,” which the denomination had requested by a vote during the previous year’s meeting.
 A mixed committee was convened, made up of black, white, Asian, and Hispanic pastors and a few laywomen, roughly representing the spectrum of theological leanings in the denomination.
 As several members of the denomination pointed out to me, though, no women of color were included on the committee.
+(A woman of color was invited to serve on the committee but was unable to do so because of a family matter, said Ince.)*

 Even in a conservative denomination like the PCA, people hold a range of views on the appropriate roles for women.
 Leaders generally don’t approve of women’s ordination to the role of teaching elder, the Presbyterian term for “pastor.”
 But some believe that less authoritative ordained positions, like that of deacon, should be open to women.
 (Currently, deacons in the PCA must be men.
 These leaders are often given duties like caring for the poor and the elderly or overseeing church funds.)
 Others say a distinct, ordained role for women—called a deaconess—should be created, while still others disagree that women should be ordained in any capacity.
 Current practices also vary across the denomination.

-Note: * This article has been updated to clarify the role of women of color in the PCA’s committee on women in ministry.